discapes/cloud/README.md

 Just do `AllowOverride FileInfo AuthConfig`, `Options FollowSymLinks` and `HostnameLookups On`.

-Finally, edit `variables.php` to fit your server.
+Finally, edit `variables.php` and `admin/.htaccess` to fit your server.